 The natural disinfectant qualities of your standard isopropyl alcohol are more than enough for this purpose.
 For best results, use a solution with at least 70% isopropyl.

 You do not need to pour the alcohol down the blade.
 To disinfect and sterilize your straight razor, get a clean cloth and moisten it with alcohol to wipe it down the blade.
 The neat thing about using alcohol, aside from its germ-killing properties, is that it will stop rust from developing on the metal.
 Also, it quickly evaporates, so you do not need to wipe it again with a dry cloth.

 If you happen to run out of alcohol, you can use distilled white vinegar or hydrogen peroxide as suitable alternatives to disinfecting razor blades.9

 DON’T Forget to Strop and Hone Your Blade

 Stropping your razor before your every shave will help make it last longer.

 This point is not exactly a cleaning tip but more of a maintenance must-do.
 We included it here because we feel that all straight razor shavers should be doing it every time they shave.

 Stropping helps maintain the sharpness of your razor edge.10 It lengthens the amount of time before you need to resharpen your razor blade.
 Not only will you always have a clean and hygienic razor blade, but you will also get a very sharp one.
 It ensures that you get the smoothest and cleanest shave that you can get from a straight razor.

-You can check out our guide on stropping a straight razor if you do not know yet how to strop.
+You can check out our guide on how to sharpen a razor blade through stropping if you do not know yet how to strop.
 Meanwhile, you will also need to get your hands on a strop sharpening paste—just in case your leather strop loses its grit.